Chiaki (television personality): Family

 Her former husband is comedian Shozo Endo (Cocorico).
-In the same year, they developed a relationship because they were big fans of the Hanshin Tigers, and got married in 2002.
-But five years later they got divorced in 2007 (due to smoking cessation).
-Endo was often referred to as "Endo-kun", "husband", "our Endo" on TV, and "husband" or "housekeeper" in books and blogs, but in private, he was called "comedy".
+In the same year, they developed a romantic relationship because they were big fans of the Hanshin Tigers, and married in 2002.
+But five years later, they divorced in 2007 due to smoking cessation.
+Endo was often referred to as "Endo-kun", "husband", "our Endo" on television, and "husband" or "housekeeper" in books and blogs, but in private, he was called "comedy".
 After getting married, the couple's co-starring was realized only a few times because of Endo's intention to "separate work and private life".
 Therefore, most of the couple's co-starring after marriage was done in a stunning format that Chiaki appeared secretly to Endo.
-On March 22, 2016, she remarried a man who was a TBS TV employee 15 years younger.
-But they both got divorce in October 27, 2024.
+On March 22, 2016, she remarried a man who was a TBS TV employee 15 years younger, until they divorced on October 27, 2024.

 Friendships

 Vivian Hsu is a close friend of hers, partly because he had a hard time during the Urinari era.
 Also, Nanako Fujisaki, who also co-starred in Urinari, is on good terms, such as going to each other's house.
 However, during the Urinari era, the program staff told him that "Vivian's manager is annoying", and after being shocked, Chiaki began to take a naive attitude toward Vivian, and Vivian suddenly changed.
 It turned out later that this was a lie of the staff to fuel the opposition at the time of the confrontation, with Chiaki in Pocket Biscuits and Vivian in Black Biscuits as the main vocals, which was set to be in conflict at that time.
 Co-starring has rarely disappeared in the last few years, but she was very close friends with Ucchan Nanchan's Teruyoshi Uchimura and Kiyotaka Nanbara, who co-starred in "Urinari" for many years.
 Unnan is a senior entertainer, but he is calm and speaks with a tame mouth.
 She's also on good terms with Yoiko Kyaeen, who also competed in Urinari.
 Masaru Hamaguchi is a friend who goes out to play and exchanges emails on a regular basis.
 Occasionally Chiaki blogs about Hamaguchi as "girl's best friend".

 Tetsuro Degawa, Keiichi Yamamoto (Gokuraku Tombo), and former Fuji TV announcer Shio Chino are said to be friends with dogs and monkeys (He doesn't really hate both).

 The actress Kanan Nakahara was a junior high school classmate who kept an exchange diary at that time.
 Actor Tomoharu Hasegawa is a friend of the same grade in high school.
 The first entertainer friend she made was actress Nene Otsuka.